TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Kansas Stats and Trends

-- Thus far this year Kansas has two wins against the spread.
+- So far this year Kansas has two wins against the spread.

-- The Jayhawks have covered the spread twice this season when underdogs by 21 points or more (in six chances).
+- The Jayhawks have covered the spread twice this year when underdogs by 21 points or more (in six chances).

-- Kansas' games this year have eclipsed the over/under six times in nine opportunities (66.7%).
+- Kansas' games this year have hit the over on six of nine set point totals (66.7%).

-- This year the Jayhawks have 10 turnovers, three fewer than the Horned Frogs have takeaways (13).
+- This season the Jayhawks have 10 turnovers, three fewer than the Horned Frogs have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.